CrystalWatkins/gt-hw-server-side-api-weather-dashboard/README.md

 ## Description

-This is a homework requirement for GT Full Stack Flex Program. ****
+This is a homework requirement for GT Full Stack Flex Program.
+It is taking a third party web API app and using it to display the cities the user searches, the UV index (and colors it according to severe, moderate, and mild indexes), and then gives you a 5 day forecast of the weather for the week!

 ## Table of Contents